Explaining Neural Scaling Laws

-In Figure~\ref{fig:Embedding_duality}, we observe the duality between dataset size $D$ (solid) and feature size $P$ (dashed) -- the loss as a function of the number of features is identical to the loss as function of dataset size for both the optimal loss (tuned regularization) or late time loss (low regularization).
+In Figure~\ref{fig:Embedding_duality}, we observe the duality between dataset size $D$ (solid) and feature size $P$ (dashed) -- the loss as a function of the number of features is identical to the loss as a function of dataset size for both the optimal loss (tuned regularization) or late-time loss (low regularization).

-In Figure~\ref{fig:omega_bar}, we also compare properties of random features (using the infinite-width limit) and learned features from trained WRN 28-10 models.
-We note that teacher-student models, where the feature class matches the target function and ordinary, fully trained models on real data (Figure~\ref{fig:four_regimes}), have significantly larger exponents than models with fixed features and realistic targets.
+In Figure~\ref{fig:omega_bar}, we also compare properties of random features (using the infinite-width limit) and learned features from trained Wide Resnet (WRN) 28-10 models.
+We note that teacher-student models, where the feature class matches the target function and ordinary, fully trained models on real data (Figure 1a) have significantly larger exponents than models with fixed features and realistic targets.

-The measured $\bar \omega_i$ -- the coefficient of the task labels under the $i$-th feature~\eqref{eq:canatar} are approximately constant as function of index $i$ for all teacher-student settings.
-However for real targets, $\bar \omega_i$ are only constant for the well-performing Myrtle-10 and WRN trained features (last two columns).
+The measured $\bar \omega_i$ -- the coefficient of the task labels under the $i$-th feature~\eqref{eq:canatar} -- are approximately constant as function of index $i$ for all teacher-student settings.
+However, for real targets, $\bar \omega_i$ are only constant for the well-performing Myrtle-10 and WRN trained features (last two columns).